AhmarWasif/AhmarWasif/README.md

 # Hi, I'm Ahmar 👋

-Strategy & operations leader at Deloitte who builds AI-native products.
-I work across enterprise AI strategy, operating models, and execution systems — and I ship my own AI tools end-to-end.
+I find the repetitive, judgment-heavy work operators actually do — research, analysis, copywriting — and build the system that does it.
+Same instinct I bring at Deloitte, shipped solo.

 ### Selected builds